apache/mxnet/docs/api/clojure/ndarray.md

 * [NDArray Operations](#ndarray-operations)
 * [NDArray API Reference](http://mxnet.incubator.apache.org/api/clojure/docs/org.apache.clojure-mxnet.ndarray.html)

-To follow along with this documentation, you can use this namespace to with the needed requires:
+To follow along with this documentation, you can use this namespace with the needed requires:

 ```clojure
 (ns docs.ndarray